Os Mutantes

-Although the original line-up (Rita Lee, Arnaldo Baptista and Sérgio Dias; and later with Liminha and Dinho Leme) made the most notable breakthrough for the group, it has gone through numerous personnel changes throughout its existence.
-After a hiatus from the late 1970s to the early 2000s, the band reunited in 2006, touring and recording new material.
+Although best known for its original line-up of Rita Lee, Arnaldo Baptista and Sérgio Dias, the band has gone through numerous personnel changes throughout its existence, with Dias being the band's sole consistent member; Liminha and Dinho Leme also joined the group later on.
+After a hiatus from the late 1970s to the early 2000s, the band reunited in 2006 without Lee, touring and recording new material.